Are All Layers Created Equal?: Introduction

 The rest of the paper is organized as follows.
-Our experimental framework and notions of robustness to modifications of layers are introduced in Sec.~\ref{sec:setting}.
-Sec.~\ref{sec:layer-wise-analysis} presents the results and analysis of whole-layer robustness for a wide range of neural network models.
-Sec.~\ref{sec:theoretical-implication} discusses the theoretical implications on generalization.
-Experiments with joint robustness and connections to other notions of robustness are presented in Sec.~\ref{sec:joint-robustness} and Sec.~\ref{sec:other-robustness}, respectively.
-Finally, the paper ends with a conclusion that summarize our main contributions.
+Our experimental framework and notions of robustness to modifications of layers are introduced in Section~\ref{sec:setting}.
+Section~\ref{sec:layer-wise-analysis} presents the results and analysis of layer robustness for a wide range of neural network models.
+Section~\ref{sec:joint-robustness} presents experiments with joint robustness.
+Section~\ref{sec:other-domains} shows the generalizability of the phenomenon in alternative domains and architectures.
+In Section~\ref{sec:other-robustness} we discuss connections to other notions of robustness.
+Finally, the paper ends on Section~\ref{sec:discussion} with a discussion and summarization of our main contributions.